Tavee-adam/fullstack-employees-management/README.md

         5. pages : contains pages that display on the site including its components styles and logical funcitons.

 * Pages inside src/pages/employee : there are 3 folders which are the main pages
-  1. list
+  1. list : contain table data grid of employee in system and also a scv exporting function , detele function.
-  2. create
+  2. create : for create employee.
-  3. update
+  3. update : for update employee information.